Top 10 money tips for the new academic year

 Follow the advice on our website about what you need to do, and help you may be able to get from the university.

-You may be eligible for full Student Finance (money for living costs as well as a Tuition Fee Loan) if you were living in England on 1 September of the year in which you started your course and either you are now working or had lived in the UK for five years before the start of your course.
-If you are applying on the basis of working, you do not need to have been working during previous years of your course, but you must be working when you apply for Student Finance and intend to continue working throughout your course.
-For information about how to apply, read the Eligibility section of the Undergraduate Funding guide.
+You may be eligible for full Student Finance (money for living costs as well as a Tuition Fee Loan) if you were living in England on 1 September 2018 and you are either working now (EEA nationals), or you have lived in the UK for the five years before that date (EU nationals only).
+To check your eligibility and find out how to apply, read the Eligibility section of the Advice and Counselling Service advice guide.

 Do you need further advice?